Cataracts and Cataract Surgery Causes, Symptoms, and Treatment

 - Acquired: metabolic (eg, diabetes mellitus), traumatic, post-radiotherapy.

-The most common cause of congenital cataract is infection - rubella (the most common), measles, chickenpox, cytomegalovirus, herpes simplex, herpes zoster, poliomyelitis, influenza, Epstein-Barr virus, syphilis and toxoplasmosis.
+The most common cause of congenital cataracts is infection - rubella (the most common), measles, chickenpox, cytomegalovirus, herpes simplex, herpes zoster, poliomyelitis, influenza, Epstein-Barr virus, syphilis and toxoplasmosis.
 Other causes are metabolic and genetic syndromes.

 - Opacities can be seen as defects in the red reflex obtained when the ophthalmoscope is held 60 cm from the eye.
 This is best seen with a dilated pupil.